Quickly create your Virginia living will

 Choose a health care agent

 In Virginia, you can choose someone to make health care decisions for you in case you become unable to make them for yourself.
 This person is typically called a health care agent or a health care proxy.
-Their duty is to carry out the terms of your living will and to advocate for your wishes.
+Their duty is to carry out the terms of your health care directive and to advocate for your wishes.
 If they do not know what your health care choice would have been in any circumstance, they should act in your best interests with your values and preferences in mind.

 You do not have to select a health care agent, but you may want to.
 It can be good to know that there is a trusted person ready to direct your medical care if you become unable to.
 The legal document you use to designate a health care agent is called a “medical power of attorney” or “health care power of attorney.”
 However, your health care agent does not have to be an attorney.
 They should be someone you trust who understands the kinds of care you would consent to.